ediboko1980/infrastructure/servers.md

 Ports:

-- 22 SSH - no passwords
+- 22 ssh - no passwords
-- 443 HTTPS - no content, returns 204 response code for /
+- 443 https - no content, returns 204 response code for /

 # GrapheneOS mail server